lucidrains/nuwa-pytorch/README.md

 - [ ] offer a colab with moving mnist example, conditioned on present digits
 - [ ] rotary embeddings for encoder
 - [ ] build NUWA controller class that can accept text or sketch
-- [ ] handle variable lengthed sketches, accept a mask on the sketch frames dimension

 ## Citations